Proctored Exam Information

 - Your home utilizing the online proctoring service selected by the Program.

 Each student taking an online course must complete the Proctor Request form by 8:00 a.m. on the fifth day of the term.

 Students will need to complete this form EACH AND EVERY semester in which you have an online course.
 Please note that if any information is missing (like the name of the proctor, the email address of the proctor or any other items) your passwords will not be sent to the proctor.

-We require the students utilize the most recent version of Firefox for the exams.
+We require the students utilize the most recent version of Chrome for the exams.

 2. Testing Centers

 The testing center must be a community college or university which can provide a quiet testing area with a computer that has internet access.
 If you are have trouble finding a testing center, you may use this link:

 The testing center may charge a fee, but that is up to each individual testing center.
 If they charge a fee, the student will be responsible for the fee.